liborty/rstats/README.md

 * linear transformation to [0,1],
 * other measures and vector algebra operators

-Note that fast implementation of 1d medians is, as of version 1.1.0, performed by crate `medians`.
+Note that fast implementation of 1d medians is, as of version 1.1.0, performed by a separate crate `medians`.

 ## Trait Vecg